 First, soften two sticks of butter.
 This is an important step, to soft and your cookies will melt when they cook and burn on the edges.
 To cold, and the dough won’t come together properly.
 It needs to be just right.
 Set on the counter, every so often see if you can make a fingerprint.
 Once you can do this but the butter is still firm its time to start making cookies.

 Once this is done, separate three egg yolks…

-Add to cookie batter, along with the vanilla, and blend…
+Then add to cookie batter, along with the vanilla, and blend…

 Add the flour, baking soda, cream of tartar, and salt.
 Preheat oven to 300-degrees.
-Put dough in a plastic bag or cover with plastic wrap to keep in fridge between batches.
-This dough should be kept cold, otherwise, the cookies will be naughty and not nice.
+Put dough in a plastic bag or cover with plastic wrap to keep in fridge between preparing batches.

 Roll dough into 1-inch balls, and put on an ungreased cookie sheet about two inches apart.
 You can go as large as 1 1/2-inch balls, but it increases the cooking time by 5-7 minutes.

-Grandma’s Christmas Cracked Sugar Cookies
+Grandma’s Christmas Sugar Cookies

-1/2 cup unsalted butter
+- 1/2 cup unsalted butter

-1/2 cup butter shortening
+- 1/2 cup shortening or butter shortening

-2 cups sugar
+- 2 cups sugar

-1/2 teaspoon vanilla
+- 1/2 tsp vanilla

 - 3 egg yolks

-2 cups all-purpose flour
+- 2 cups all purpose flour

-1 teaspoon baking soda
+- 1 tst baking soda

-1 teaspoon cream of tartar
+- 1 tsp cream of tartar

-1/8 teaspoon salt
+- 1/8 tsp salt

-- Preheat oven to 300-degrees.
+Preheat oven to 300-degrees.
 Combine unsalted butter and butter shortening in mixer.
-Beat together with sugar then add vanilla and egg yolks.
+Beat together with sugar then add vanilla and egg yolks

 Add the dry ingredients until blended together.
 Form dough into 1-inch balls and place on baking sheet.
 Bake for 20 minutes or until done.
 It will be done once the cookies are set, and the edges are slightly browned.